Research Grants

 Guidelines for Proposal Budgets

-The Bray/Howard grant can be used in conjunction with other funding for a larger scale project.
+The Bray-Howard Grant can be used in conjunction with other funding for a larger-scale project.
 In this case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which SIOP award money will be spent.

 Criteria for Selecting Award Winners

-• Have a sound technical/scientific base
+• Has a sound technical/scientific base

-• Show innovation and excellence
+• Shows innovation and excellence

-• Use a longitudinal design where appropriate
+• Uses a longitudinal design where appropriate

 Format of Proposals